DISTORTEC/distortos/README.md

 #### If you use tup and Windows

-Don't use 64-bit toolchain (even if you have 64-bit system), as *tup* cannot currently handle 64-bit executables.
+Don't use 64-bit tools (even if you have 64-bit system), as *tup* cannot currently handle 64-bit executables.

 Mailing list
 ------------